 The track is elevated and well-constructed and requires no steep ascents.
 This walk loops to an automated lighthouse overlooking the coast with sights including the Hazards, Wineglass Bay and "The Nuggets", a rocky offshore outcrop.

-The Cape Tourville lookout point is a good spot to watch whales their yearly migration to and from Antarctica.
+The Cape Tourville lookout point is a good spot to watch whales complete their yearly migration to and from Antarctica.

 DON'T FORGET YOUR PARKS PASS